Search

 You won't lose money in a fixed annuity when the market declines.
 The insurance company takes on all the investment risk, and it invests its assets conservatively to protect its ability to pay contract holders.
 In addition, many contracts allow you to name a beneficiary to receive your annuity's full accumulated value when you die.

-Not all annuities offer this promise, but fixed-rate annuities do.
+Not all annuities offer this promise, but fixed annuities do.
 They have the least risk and the most predictability of the various types of annuities.
-You'll know at the time you buy your contract what interest rate it will pay; you may be able to earn a higher rate with a larger contract.
-The guarantee of a fixed annuity may help you feel comfortable taking on more risk with your investments or scaling back on work to volunteer more.
+You'll know at the time you buy your contract what interest rate it will pay.
+The guarantee of a fixed annuity may help you feel comfortable taking on more risk with other types of investments.

-Fixed annuities have several income options: Fixed period, specified amount, single life and joint life.
+Fixed annuities offer several income options: fixed period, specified amount, single life and joint life.
 Choosing a lifetime income option can help protect against the risk of outliving your assets.
 Whichever option you choose, you'll know up front exactly what your monthly payout will be.

 Some people have an unfavorable impression of annuities because some annuity contracts can be difficult to understand.
 Fixed annuities, however, are relatively simple.
 Reviewing them with a financial advisor can help you decide if fixed annuities are a good fit for you.

 A fixed annuity is not the right choice for everyone.
-Here are the main drawbacks you should understand.
+The main drawbacks are around limited growth, penalties for early withdrawals and taxation of earnings.

 A fixed-rate annuity may not keep up with inflation.
 The inflation rate may be higher than the guaranteed rate your annuity contract pays.